TOUR of IRVINE, AYRSHIRE

 24: Powder House (Pouther Hoose) (the first two paragraphs form a podcast-ready text)

-The Powder House was probably first constructed about 1642, following an edict by King James VI instructing all Royal Burghs to provide 'Pouther Magazines'.
+The Powder House was probably first constructed about 1642 - King James VI (d.1625) had instructed all Royal Burghs to provide 'Pouther Magazines'.
 Records show that orders for large quantities of gunpowder were met in 1643, 1644 and 1646.
 Saltpetre was locally manufactured from deposits in byres, stables and doocots, then stored in the safety of the Powder House, for use by the military in the Royal Burgh of Irvine.
-In 1781, at the time of the Napoleonic Wars, plans were made to rebuild it, and this was done by 1801.
+In 1781, following an unexecuted Franco-Spanish venture to invade the British mainland in 1779 during the American Revolutionary War, plans were made to rebuild it, and this was done by 1801, prior to the Napoleonic Wars (1803-15).
 In 1880, the town council formally discontinued use of the Powder House.
 Restoration was carried out in 1924, using slates saved by Provost R M Hogg from the demolition of the old wash-house on the Golffields - a rescue assisted by Rev. Henry Ranken of the Old Parish Church.
 It was again repaired in 1961, and in 1992 it was again restored, this time by Irvine Common Good Fund with assistance from Enterprise Ayrshire.

 On the adjoining slopes, the Powderhouse Brae, the Methodist missionary George Whitefield preached to an assembly of 5000 in 1742, at the start of the period of church secessions in Scotland.
 His preaching stimulated an evangelical enthusiasm which ultimately led to the formation of the Relief Church ten years later, in 1752.
 It initially met at the Golffields and in 1773 opened its own church on West Road.

 [The image is copyright to I J Dickson - click to enlarge it.]